-Gormley The way in which the work affects you somatically is strongest when things are off balance or standing on the wall.
-I.e. levers the room out of its repose, gives the idea is everything moving and nothing is fixed.
+Gormley: The way in which the work affects you somatically is strongest when things are off balance or standing on the wall, i.e. levers the room out of its repose, gives the idea that everything is moving and nothing is fixed.

 Then there’s that idea of who we are and what we look like.
 Your physiognomy belongs to me more than to you because I’m looking.
 The world of appearances is a shared communication.
 Where we derive energy in order to take part in the shared world of appearances is from the other side of them.
 I want to turn things round, or make you feel maybe there is somewhere outside the outside, or there are areas of experience that are independent of the functional side of the personal.
 I don’t know whether this darkness is really collective.

-Gormley In terms of painting Bryce Modern does it beautifully.
+Gormley: In terms of painting Greg Bryce does it beautifully.
 His idea about a surface that beams out.
-You are invited to register yourself against this field of color.
+You are invited to register yourself against this field of colour.

 (Then off tape he refers to Rothko.
 Gormley feels that Rothko is refined.)

-Peat Brancusi and Cezanne draw a great deal on vision.
-Their work demands the eye but in your work these seems to be a great deal for a blind person.
+Peat: Brancusi and Cézanne draw a great deal on vision.
+Their work demands the eye but in your work there seems to be a great deal for a blind person.

-Gormley I think I’m part of a critique of the visual per set – that idea that you may use the visual sense as a basis.
-But it has to be verified by other forms that are to do with feeling – awareness of density.
+Gormley: I think I’m part of a critique of the visual per se—that idea that you may use the visual sense as a basis.
+But it has to be verified by other forms that are to do with feeling—awareness of density.
 The stimulus, the way you may feel the density comes from the vision and you respond physically.

-Peat I think there is also a synesthesia involved in the way I respond to your work – to the lead or the iron.
-I have a certain taste in my mouth when I look at lead, I can fell its malleability.
+Peat: I think there is also a synesthesia involved in the way I respond to your work—to the lead or the iron.
+I have a certain taste in my mouth when I look at lead, I can feel its malleability.

-Peat I was listening to a talk by the film director, Ken Russel, who has recently been making radio plays.
-He says that says vision can be shielded, that we can protect ourselves from shock, but that sound is more immediate and direct.
+Peat: I was listening to a talk by the film director, Ken Russell, who has recently been making radio plays.
+He says that vision can be shielded, that we can protect ourselves from shock, but that sound is more immediate and direct.
 So maybe some of these sensations you are talking about are internal and experienced in a more direct way while vision remains external and projected.

 [Note: Field consists of a very large number of small terracotta figures that totally fill the room of a gallery to confront the viewer.
 Gormley has made a number of versions of Field, in each case using ordinary people from the local community to mould the clay figures.]

-Gormley Is so weird.
+Gormley: Is so weird.
 It’s the trophy thing.
-Somehow having an animal’s head on the wall or a souvenir is more important than having gone, or having seen an animal alive.
+Somehow having an animal’s head on the wall or a souvenir is more important than having seen an animal alive.
 Things should be quite natural.